iterami/Docs.htm/common/guides/json.md

           // Optional.
 Speed multiplier when entities are approaching this point.
           "speed": 2,

           // Optional.
+Waypoint translation relative to `0, 0, 0`.
-Waypoint translation.
-Leave absent to use current translation of that axis.
+          // Leave absent to use current translation of that axis.
           "translate-x": 0,
           "translate-y": 0,
           "translate-z": 0